 If you are not sure about the customer's perspective, here are 33 ways to see things through the customer's eyes.
 And here are 22 more examples of things the customer might be looking for.
 And in case you find the RFP confusing, here are 34 reasons it was written that way.
 If you still lack insight, you can try making your proposal part of a conversation.
 If you are trying to write a proposal when you don't know the customer, you might have to make some assumptions.
 Or you can try writing your proposal dangerously or even ignore the customer's vision.

 The good news is that if you write your proposals from the customer's perspective, then a proposal beginner can beat their more experienced competition.
 Most proposals are written about the company submitting instead of being about the customer.
 Lots of companies even write their Executive Summaries backwards and introduce their proposal sections in painfully ordinary ways.
+It's critically important that you write the Executive Summary from the customer's perspective.

 You can write a good proposal by simply answering the RFP and describing yourself and your offering.
 And that is what most companies do.
 But you can't write a great proposal unless you matter to the customer.
 In addition, here are three ways to go from writing ordinary proposals to writing great proposals.
 This is how writing from the customer's perspective turns proposal writing into a competitive advantage.